V4Fire/Client/src/core/prelude/test-env/README.md

 # core/prelude/test-env

-This module provides extensions for `globalThis` with various methods for tests.
+This module provides extensions of the global namespace to test components.